vrm-c/vrm.dev/content/en/docs/univrm/gltf/gltf_about.md

 * https://github.com/KhronosGroup/glTF

-# What kind of information can be recorded by glTF?
+## What kind of information can be stored in glTF?

 * Mesh (Vertex array、index array)
     * Morph target